Vanille-N/abelian_sandpile/README.md

 TODO:
 - enable reading from text files to initialize grid (beta available for game of life)
-- create scanner to load a screenshot of a game of life state into an initializer
+- create scanner to load a screenshot of a game of life state into an initializer (beta available in `lifescan/`)

 It should be noted that this project relies heavily on `ffmpeg`.
 Luckily `ffmpeg` is available for all OS, but the commands may need tweaks to execute properly on non-Linux distributions.